pivotal/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

     ./engine
     ```

-1. The latest versions of the VS Code Tanzu App Accelerator extension, Tanzu Application Accelerator plug-in for IntelliJ
+1. The latest versions of the VS Code Tanzu App Accelerator extension, Tanzu Application Accelerator plug-in for IntelliJ,
    and the Tanzu CLI Accelerator plug-in have settings to use the local engine server instead of the regular cluster endpoints.

     - **For the VS Code Tanzu App Accelerator extension:**